Tickets are on sale now for David Tennant's return to London's West End in a revival of the play Good.

 Olivier Award-winning director Dominic Cooke reimagines one of Britain's most powerful, political plays with David Tennant for a limited 12 week run.
+Tickets are on sale now here.

 Originally due to play at the Playhouse Theatre in the West End from October 6 of this year, it will now begin performances on April 21, 2021 at the Harold Pinter Theatre.